MERCEDES-BENZ: The Fifties, Volume 1

 <<<In 1953, after a four-year production run, it was finally time for the Mercedes 170 S models for their last show down.
 To distinguish them from their predecessors, they changed into the 170 S-V and S-D model.
 Now competing against the new ponton style 180 (W120) series, Daimler-Benz decreased the prices again in the same way they did already with the 170 V, when that car faced internal competition from the Mercedes 170 S. But this time costs of production could not justify a price reduction without simplifying the product on offer.
 So it was decided to use the old Mercedes 170 V engine and its simpler front axle.
 The diesel engine remained unchanged, as it was the same 40 DIN hp as in the previous 170 D. Logically they were not called anymore internally W191 and W191D.
 It was back to W136.
 This time W136 VIII and W136 VIII D respectively>>>

-If you want to read in much more detail about the Mercedes 170 S with the Cabriolet A and B, its coach-builders and how it is driving a 170 S Cabriolet, you can go here for the printed book or here for the e-book.
-While the printed book covers cars such as the 170, 220, 300 and 300 S, the e-book deals with all variations of the Mercedes 170 S. Both books offer plenty of new color pictures, never published in a book before.
-I am sure you will enjoy reading.
+Interested to read more about the Mercedes 170 S?
+Please go here for the printed book or here for the e-book.
+While the printed book covers cars such as the 170, 220, 300 and 300 S, the e-book deals with all variations of the Mercedes 170 S. If you do not live in the US, please select it from your respective country website of Amazon.

 The following videos are copied from youtube for your viewing pleasure.
 Some of them contain cars filmed by commercial vendors.
 I am not associated with them